Types of Speaker Recognition Software: Text Dependent and Text Independent

-IDVoice: Innovative Speaker Recognition Software from ID R&D
+IDVoice: Innovative Voice Verification Software from ID R&D

 ID R&D’s core voice biometrics product, IDVoice™, incorporates industry-leading research, deep expertise in voice, and artificial intelligence to deliver a robust speaker recognition engine with unmatched functionality and accuracy.
 Features include language independence, advanced voice activity detection for improved speech processing, and speaker diarization for isolation of a specific speaker’s audio stream.

 ID R&D was ranked #1 in the Short Duration Speaker Verification Challenge (SdSV) which specifically tests performance in the microphone channel.
 We also demonstrated strong performance in the telephone channel in the NIST Speaker Recognition Evaluation.

 The science behind IDVoice Speaker Recognition

 IDVoice combines proprietary text- and language-independent technology based on deep neural networks (DNN).
 The architecture is designed to support multiple outputs for multiple use cases: